coingaming/moon/docs/proposal.md

 Example:

-Let's say we have folowing struct
+Let's say we have some struct
 ```elixir
 defmodule MoonWeb.Schema.Link do
   defstruct name: nil,